Skip to main content

 Why is this important?

 Too many people who are dying endure an unnecessarily, prolonged death, which is inhumane and cruel.
-International evidence, expertise and experience is available for our legislators to draw on which shows an assisted death is a kinder death for those who want this valid end of life option.
-Government must hear the lived experiences whilst people are still alive to give their personal testimonies.
-Assisted dying legislation should:
+International evidence, expertise and experience is available for our legislators.

-* Have robust safeguards which provides choice and protect everyone
+* Robust safeguards which provides choice and protects everyone

-* Eliminate the need to travel for an assisted death or to consider suicide
+* Eliminates the need to travel for an assisted death or to consider taking one's own life

-* Allow those eligible to choose when, where and how they wish to safely die
+* Allows those eligible to choose when, where and how they wish to die

 End of Life Ireland is a volunteer led advocacy group.
 John Wall & Vicky Phelan pictured here gave full permission to use their images and quotes to support this campaign.
 To learn more about this campaign and Assisted Dying, please visit our website www.endoflifeireland.ie and see our social media posts.